jstoll1233/PCSC_data_approximation/README.md

 - gooogletest, that you can clone from https://github.com/google/googletest.git.

 For execution of the program:
-- move to folder "PCSC_data_approximation" and use the next commands:
+- move to folder "PCSC_data_approximation" and use the following commands:
 - mkdir build
 - cd build
 - cmake ..